Underwear as outerwear: Cultural reception

 Society often portrays the public in underwear as surrealist and comedic: No Pants Day is an annual event held in various Western countries, where people publicly wear only underwear and leave their legs exposed.
 No Pants Subway Ride is a similar event to promote public wearing of underwear on subway trains.
 Another such event is Undie Run, where people run on the street wearing only their underwear.

 The popularity of low-rise pants in the 21st century led to the unintentional trend of the "whale tail" among young women who aspired to wear something "rump-flattering", whereas sagging among young men and teenage boys became extremely controversial to the point of American towns demanding that it should be banned for indecency.
 However, the whale tail trend ended by the end of the 2000s and led to a rise in high-waisted clothing.

-Menswear never experienced a similar fashion turnaround, and men who wore high-waisted were ridiculed for wearing "Dad jeans".
+Menswear never experienced a similar fashion turnaround, and men who wore high-waisted bottoms were ridiculed for wearing "Dad jeans".
 Underwear companies took note on men's preference of wearing their trousers at the hips because low-rise pants sat lower than underwear and caused non-sagging men to expose their underpants waistband, so they exploited it through designing waistbands with bright colors and larger logos.
 Calvin Klein Underwear chief creative designer Bob Mazzoli explained in 2009, "Instead of a functional component, the waistband is a marketing platform and a canvas for real design [...]
 Seeing somebody with jeans that fall just below the waist to the point where the underwear shows is part of our cultural vernacular [and] it's something we consider in the design process."
-2(x)ist's creative director Jason Scarlatti added: "It’s bragging rights for the customer.
-It says, ‘I paid good money for this.’"
+2(x)ist's creative director Jason Scarlatti added: "It's bragging rights for the customer.
+It says, 'I paid good money for this.'"
 Jockey underwear, credited as one of the first underwear brands to print its logo on waistbands, unveiled an advertising campaign in 2013 that featured models holding up their shirts to show the Jockey waistband exposed above their jeans and shorts.